U.S. trade groups urge Congress to rein in 'Tariff Man' Trump

 The 23 groups outlined their concerns in a letter to the two congressional committees that oversee foreign trade, the House Ways and Means Committee and the Senate Finance Committee.

-“It is clear that many of the Administration’s tariff actions over the past two years have had significant collateral effects on domestic prices and have led to extensive retaliation against our exports,” the groups wrote, warning that measures still under consideration could cause further sweeping harm.
+“It is clear that many of the Administration’s tariff actions over the past two years have had significant collateral effects on domestic prices and have led to extensive retaliation against our exports,” the groups wrote, warning that measures still under consideration could inflict further harm.

 The letter was signed by large U.S. trade associations, including the Grocery Manufacturers Association, the National Retail Federation, the Association of Global Automakers, and the American International Automobile Dealers Association.

-The initiative comes amid growing frustration on both sides of the political aisle about the president’s use of unilateral measures to impose tariffs, often citing “national security concerns,” and to conclude trade agreements with little to no consultation with Congress.
+The initiative comes as frustration has grown on both sides of the political aisle about the president’s use of unilateral measures to impose tariffs, often citing “national security concerns,” and to conclude trade agreements with little to no consultation with Congress.

-Trump administration officials insist the tariffs are paid by China, but U.S. farmers, retailers, manufacturers and others say the duties are taking a toll on their industries.
+Trump administration officials insist the tariffs on China are paid by the Chinese, but U.S. farmers, retailers, manufacturers and others say the duties are taking a toll on their industries.
 The measures have also repeatedly roiled financial markets.

-The IMF last week forecast that tariffs imposed by the United States and China could shave 0.8% off global economic output in 2020.
+The groups urged lawmakers to carry out a robust review of the president’s policies, and said it stood ready to work on legislation that would curb his authority.

-Trump has also threatened to impose significant tariffs on automotive imports from Europe and Japan.
+U.S. lawmakers are considering several pieces of legislation that would limit Trump’s authority under Section 232 of the Trade Expansion Act of 1962.
+Trump has used the law to impose the tariffs on steel and aluminium imports, and to threaten car tariffs against Japan and Europe.

-The groups urged lawmakers to carry out a robust review of the president’s policies, and said it stood ready to work on legislation that would curb the president’s authority.
+Representative Kevin Brady, the top Republican on the House Ways and Means Committee, said Congress wanted to maximize its role in trade policy, but there was no consensus on how to do that.

-U.S. lawmakers are considering several pieces of legislation that would limit the president’s authority under Section 232 of the Trade Expansion Act of 1962.
-Trump has used the law to impose the tariffs on steel and aluminum imports, and to threaten car tariffs.
+At the same time, he said lawmakers agreed on the need to challenge China, but he was cautiously optimistic about Washington and Beijing eventually reaching a trade agreement.